MananAdhvaryu/GWS/README.md

 # GWS (Graphics and Windowing System)
-GWS is a C# 2D graphics library created as part of the infrastructure for M&M Info-tech Ltd's Control Technologies.
+GWS is a cross-platform C# 2D graphics library created as part of the infrastructure for M&M Info-tech Ltd's Control Technologies.
 As such it is actively developed and documented by M&M Info-tech Ltd.
+It's built with the Net standard 1.6 library which can work with Windows, Android, IOS, Mac, Linux, firebird etc.

 <kbd>
   <img src="https://media.giphy.com/media/QvwCkz2JDoQqt0WfGp/giphy.gif" alt="Polygon rotation gif">